• Skip to primary navigation

 • Pat dry the pork chops with paper towels and season with garlic powder, onion powder, mustard powder, sea salt, and black pepper.

-• Dredge the seasoned pork chops in the flour and shake off excess flour.
+• Dredge the seasoned pork chops in 2 1/2 tablespoons of flour and shake off any excess.

 • Heat the olive oil in a skillet over medium heat.
-Fry the pork chops on each side until golden brown, about 2-3 minutes on each side.
+Fry the pork chops until golden brown, about 2-3 minutes on each side.
 Remove from the pan and keep warm.

-• In the same skillet add the butter and heat over medium heat.
+• In the same skillet, add the butter over medium heat.
 Add the sliced onions and cook for 5-10 minutes until caramelized.
 Add the minced garlic and cook until fragrant for about 30 seconds.

-• Add 1/2 tbsp of flour to the skillet and cook for 2 minutes.
+• Add ½ a tablespoon of flour to the skillet and cook for 2 minutes.
 Pour in the chicken broth and scrape up the browned bits from the bottom of the pan.
 Simmer the liquid for 2-3 minutes until reduced and thickened.

 • Whisk in the cream, add the thyme, and simmer for another 2 minutes until creamy.